Mi-aro-101/LimsLibraryUtils/README.md

     <ol>
         <li>
             Implement your utility class <br />
-            NB : Make sure there is not an error in your code
+            NB : Make sure there is no error in your code
         </li>
         <li>
             <p>Build it and export it as dll by running <br />